RobinsonJI/technical-analysis-react-agent/README.md

-# Technical Analysis React Agent
+# Technical Analysis ReAct Agent

 A stock technical analysis agent powered by LLMs and LangGraph, providing comprehensive trading signals and recommendations using multiple technical indicators.